West Virginia Recording Laws: Consent Rules and Penalties

 What Communications Are Covered

-West Virginia’s recording law applies to:
+West Virginia's recording law applies to three categories of communications:

-- Electronic communications – Text messages, emails, video calls
+- Electronic communications include text messages, emails, and video calls.

 One-Party vs. Two-Party Consent Explained

 In contrast, two-party (or all-party) consent states like neighboring Maryland and Pennsylvania require everyone in the conversation to agree to be recorded.
+This distinction matters greatly when making cross-state calls.

 The "Criminal or Tortious Purpose" Exception

-- Recording for blackmail or extortion is illegal
+- Recording for blackmail or extortion is illegal.

-- Recording to facilitate fraud is illegal
+- Recording to facilitate fraud is illegal.

-- Recording with intent to harass may be illegal
+- Recording with intent to harass may be illegal.

 Recording Phone Calls in West Virginia